 The out of left field reveals don’t stop there because John’s very first actual apprentice is unveiled in Jigsaw as Logan Nelson, a medical examiner who was negligent when labeling John’s x-rays all those years ago, which led to a delay in his diagnosis of an inoperable brain tumor.
 During his Jigsaw trap, Logan was unconscious when it was about to kill him so John stepped in and saved him.
 His only possible regret, he ultimately did not believe that Logan should die due to a simple human error (when mislabeling his X-Rays by accident), so he takes him under his wing.

-Spiral: From the Book of Saw takes the story in a new direction, producing what “just might be the best of the entire franchise.”
-How connected it is to the legacy of John Kramer is best left unspoiled for now, but one thing is clear: there is a new Jigsaw copycat on the loose.
-With theaters re-opening and positive buzz, success seems to be on the horizon for Saw, paving the way for more stories to come.
+Spiral: From the Book of Saw takes the story in a fresh direction, producing what “just might be the best of the entire franchise.”
+How connected it is to the legacy of John Kramer is best left unspoiled for new viewers, but one thing is clear: there is a new Jigsaw copycat on the loose.
+With the film’s box office success finally pushing the Saw series past the $1 billion milestone (very noteworthy for horror), the way for more sequels has seemingly been paved.
 And you can bet that we’ll be diving back into it right here on DiscussingFilm.